mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 #### Segment creation

-A node responds to a PIBD segment request by creating a segment of an underlying PMMR along with a merkle proof demonstrating inclusion in the complete PMMR up to a position represented by the current horizon header.
+A node responds to a PIBD segment request by creating a segment of an underlying MMR along with a merkle proof demonstrating inclusion in the complete MMR up to a position represented by the current horizon header.
 Note that the responding node must always respond with segments corresponding to the consensus-agreed horizon header (and it is not possible for a nodes to explicitly request a segment for any other header).

 #### Horizon Header Height